jwiegley/emacs-async/README.md

 See [auth-sources manual](https://www.gnu.org/software/emacs/manual/html_mono/auth.html) for more infos.

+However, when choosing the destination with completion (e.g. helm) and you have no ".authinfo" file or just no entry for this host, tramp will prompt for password and offer you to save it, if you answer 'yes' you will be able to achieve you async operation as the child Emacs will use this just created ".authinfo" file, if you say 'no', your dired-async process will hang forever because child emacs is waiting for password.

 NOTE: For all your async implementations in emacs-26+ versions that handle remote files (tramp), you will have to let-bind `async-quiet-switch` to `-q` to workaround a tramp bug that prevent `emacs -Q` to use [auth-sources](https://www.gnu.org/software/emacs/manual/html_mono/auth.html) mechanism.